top of page

 • Brian Fretwell

-• 3 min read
+• 4 min read

-At Keyline Care, everyone deserves the opportunity to live a fulfilling, happy, and purposeful life.
+We believe everyone deserves the opportunity to live a fulfilling, happy, and purposeful life.
 For many individuals with complex needs, achieving that goal means finding the right balance between receiving essential care and maintaining personal independence.
+That is where supported living comes in.
+But what exactly does it entail, and who is it designed to help?

 Two people, one older and one younger wearing a maroon cap, share a joyful moment outside by a brick wall.
 Both are smiling warmly.